Hindered stokesian settling of discs and rods

-This in turn implies that the sample was well mixed initially and reproducibly prepared.
+This in turn implies that the sample was well-mixed initially and reproducibly prepared.

-In a few cases, it is hard to detect the interface of suspension and the supernatant fluid when scattering or absorption of the illumination by the particle does not form a sharply-defined interface.
-Here we used the OpenPIV package for Particle Image Velocimetry to detect the velocity of individual particles and averaged over many particles to obtain the sedimentation velocity $V$.
+For very low $\phi$, it is hard to detect the interface of between the suspension and the supernatant fluid when scattering or absorption of the illumination does not yield a sharply-defined interface.
+Here we used Particle Image Velocimetry \cite{supp} to detect the velocity of individual particles and averaged over many particles to obtain the sedimentation velocity $U$.

-In addition to the velocity $V(\phi)$ with which the top interface recedes, for the flat particles which we image by scattered light, we also obtain the velocity $V_p$ with which the solid precipitate front grows, as shown by the lower set of yellow symbols and the purple line in Fig.~\ref{fig:Fig_2}(d).
-Mass conservation of the solid implies $V\phi + V_p(\phi-\phi_p)= 0$, which allows us to extract the volume fraction $\phi_p$ of the precipitate\cite{supp}.
-All the sedimentation velocity data are tabulated in the Supplemental Material\cite{supp}.
+All sedimentation data are tabulated in the Supplemental Material \cite{supp}.
+In the End Matter, we discuss finite-size effects on $U$, and measurements on the growth velocity of the suspension-precipitate interface (yellow symbols in Fig.~\ref{fig:Fig_2}(d)).